 What cooking oils should you pay more for?

 Cooking oils can cost you a pretty penny, but if you’re smart about your purchase you’ll be able to save money without sacrificing flavor.
-Here are a few helpful tips on how to save money on all your items at the grocery store.
+Here are a few helpful tips on how to save money at the grocery store.

 Though tempting, be careful of marketing gimmicks like fancy glass bottles or creative packaging that could drive up the price of your oil.
 Oftentimes the best brands will use the most basic packaging.